adamsilver/fdpb/03-book-a-flight.md

 We have catered for people who use a supporting browser and considered those using an unsupported browser.
 But we haven't thought about people using an unsupported browser that experiences a network or Javascript failure as described in “A Registration Form”.

-> There is something to be said for design that ignores people, people ignore it.
+> People ignore design that ignores people. - Frank Chimero

 In this case users will see a text box asking for a date.
 It's not what they see that matters here, it's what they don't see.
 And they don't see a hint explaining the expected format.
 We can't just add a hint because browsers that support the date input will use a different format which would cause confusion.